This quick-cook preparation results in a delicious side dish of easy green beans that the whole family will devour!

 With real blanching, you’d then submerge them in ice water to stop the cooking process, but no need for that step here.
 Just throw them back into the same hot pot and add the butter and garlic powder.

-Then beans will be warm enough to melt the butter while you toss the beans, then sprinkle in the salt, turn them around once more and that’s it!
+Then beans will be warm enough to melt the butter while you toss the beans, then sprinkle in the salt and squeeze the juice from half a small lemon onto them, turn them around once more and that’s it!

 I know, I know, you are underwhelmed.
 But these are a true favorite around here.
 You can certainly fancy them up with a squeeze of lemon and a little of the zest.
 Or you can shave on some fresh Parmesan.
 But really, nothing else is needed.
 You’ll believe me once you see them disappear of the dinner table.
 Enjoy!Print